M. C. Escher in popular culture: References to other works

-The Doctor Who episode "Castrovalva" takes its name from Escher's early lithograph of the same name, though Escher's view of Castrovalva has none of the paradoxical elements of his later works to which the setting of the episode could more readily be compared.
+The 1982 Doctor Who episode "Castrovalva" borrows its title from Escher's early lithograph of the same name, though Escher's view of Castrovalva has none of the paradoxical elements of his later works to which the setting of the episode could more readily be compared.

-Sheila Chandra included a piece called "Escher's Triangle" on her CD Roots and Wings - the title refers to Escher's use of the Penrose triangle in pictures like Waterfall.
+Sheila Chandra included a piece called "Escher's Triangle" on her CD Roots and Wings – the title refers to Escher's use of the Penrose triangle in pictures like Waterfall.

 A comic crossover between Mike Allred's Madman and Bernie Mireault's The Jam, features Escher as a central character when the two characters enter into an alternate universe created by a somewhat godlike Escher, based on many of his works.

-In 2006 Audi released a commercial with many Escher-inspired scenes.
+In 2006, Audi released a commercial with many Escher-inspired scenes.

-The bonus stages of the first Sonic the Hedgehog game, for the Sega Genesis/Mega Drive, feature an animated background of birds turning into fish, a reference to Sky and Water I.

-In The Thief and the Cobbler, there is a chase sequence that contains set pieces loosely based on Escher's works.
-Monument Valley and its sequel features puzzles that are loosely based on Escher's works.
+The bonus stages of the first Sonic the Hedgehog game, for the Sega Genesis/Mega Drive, feature an animated background of birds turning into fish, a reference to Sky and Water I. Monument Valley and its sequel features puzzles loosely based on Escher's works.

-In 2016, in The Hidden Oracle the first book of the serie The Trials of Apollo written by Rick Riordan, Apollo notes that the paintings on the walls of the cave of the pythia Rachel resemble the work of M. C. Escher.
+In The Legend of Zelda: Twilight Princess, the Oocca are modeled after the bird creatures seen in Another World, with the City in the Sky dungeon having some of them walking on walls like the birds in the painting.

-In the film Inception, Arthur demonstrates to Ariadne how to make unbreakable mental mazes by constructing infinite structures.
+The 1995 animated film The Thief and the Cobbler features a chase sequence taking place within set pieces loosely based on Escher's works.
+In Christopher Nolan's 2010 film Inception, Arthur demonstrates to Ariadne how to make unbreakable mental mazes by constructing infinite structures.
 He points out that during their long conversation, they have been traversing the same single flight of stairs, and the camera pans out to show a staircase similar to Escher's Ascending and Descending.

+In 2016, in The Hidden Oracle, the first book of the series The Trials of Apollo by Rick Riordan, Apollo notes that the paintings on the walls of the cave of the pythia Rachel resemble Escher's work.